sebischair/sc-documentation/README.md

 `bower install` (front-end dependencies)

 #### 6) Build
-- `grunt built`: Wires the dependencies defined within bower.json to the application (insert scripts into index.html)
+- `grunt build`: Wires the dependencies defined within bower.json to the application (insert scripts into index.html)
 - `grunt serve`: Builds the project, starts a web server, and opens the client in your default browser.
 Updates automatically when you edit the code
 ````